alexvirdee/gatsby-test/content/blog/working-on-the-grid.md

 My new position at Olive is remote which is a change for me as my experience at other companies was always in-person.
 I have been there for about a month now and I thought this would make for a good blog post to list some of the things that I am enjoying about working remote or "On The Grid" as Olive likes to put it.

 **Benefits**

+1. FREEDOM - I really do think that a lot of companies could benefits from allowing their employees to work from home or to at least implement a hybrid type of environment to provide flexibility.
+I've noticed I have actually become increasingly more productive with my time.
+Olive is very structured with our meetings which makes sense since the organization has over a 1,000 employees it is necessary to meet often in order to keep everyone in sync.